divyavut/Ansible/ConfigurationManagement.md

 #### conditions

 - when: condition_expression
-  to decide whether the module should run or not
+  to decide whether the task/module should run or not

 #### ansible.builtin.command